Flexitive/page-api/README.md

 * reacting to Page events
 * connecting dynamic elements to external data sources

-**This guide is a work-in-progress, expect breaking changes in the coming weeks and months**

 ## Getting Started
 Pages exported from Flexitive automatically includes the Page API.
 In `index.html` you will find an empty `<script>` block in which to place your code.